hadronized/hop.nvim/README.md

 - [x] Go to any word in the current buffer.
 - [x] Go to any character in the current buffer.
 - [x] Go to any bigrams in the current buffer.
+- [x] Use Hop cross windows with multi-windows support.
 - [x] Make an arbitrary search akin to <kbd>/</kbd> and go to any occurrences.
 - [x] Go to any line.
 - [x] Visual extend mode, which allows you to extend a visual selection by hopping elsewhere in the document.